The collections include 28,000 books and a range of other print and digital resources across all taught Cambridge courses.

 Borrowing and Renewing

 Details of the College Library borrowing and renewals procedures.
 Students can have up to 10 items on loan at the same time, this includes books, DVDs and overnight loans.
-During full term, the loan period is 7 days, at which point the books either need to be returned or the loan renewed.
+During full term loans are automatically renewed every 7 days until requested for return.

 The College Library collection is spread throughout the library.
 The Library map includes reference to the classification scheme to help you find the relevant section, as well as colour coding to match the shelf signage.